alozano-77/AWS-SAA-C02-Course/README.md

 The instance will be relocated to another host in the same AZ.
 Instances cannot move to different AZs.
 Everything about their hardware is locked within one specific AZ.

-A migration is taking a **copy** of an instance and moving it to a different AZ.
+There is a way a migration could be done but it would mean taking a **copy** of an instance and creating a brand new one in a different AZ.

-In general instances of the same type and generation will occupy the same host.
+In general, instances of the same type and generation will occupy the same host.
 The only difference will generally be their size.

 #### 1.6.2.1.
 EC2 Strengths

+- Traditional OS+Application compute
-Long running compute needs.
+- Long running compute needs.
 Many other AWS services have run time limits.

-Server style applications
+- Server style applications such as those that wait for incoming connections

-- things waiting for network response
-- burst or stead-load
+- Applications that have burst or steady-state load requirements
-- monolithic application stack
+- Monolithic application stacks
-  - middle ware or specific run time components
+  - database, middleware or specific run time components
-- migrating application workloads or disaster recovery
+- Migrated application workloads or Disaster Recovery
   - existing applications running on a server and a backup system to intervene

 ### 1.6.3.
 EC2 Instance Types